imirzadeh/epsl-website/content/project/Course-Projects/index.md

     {{< youtube RBKVR6dvekI >}}

-4. **Low Power Microgrid Disturbance Classification with Phasor Measurement Unit** by *Zachary Lythgoe*
+4. **Low-Power Microgrid Disturbance Classification with Phasor Measurement Unit** by *Zachary Lythgoe*

     In comparison to the primary grid, microgrids are significantly more sensitive to local changes due to reduced local reserve generation